pimoroni/propeller-hat/documentation/Your-first-SPIN-program.md

   repeat ' Repeat forever
     OUTA[MY_LED_PIN] := 1 ' Turn the LED on
     waitcnt(cnt + clkfreq) ' Wait 1 second
-                           ' cnt is the program counter,
-                           ' clkfreq is the number of clock ticks in a second DIRA[MY_LED_PIN] := 0 ' Turn the LED off
+                           ' cnt is the clock tick counter, ' clkfreq is the number of clock ticks in a second DIRA[MY_LED_PIN] := 0 ' Turn the LED off
 ```